-At a recent weekend brunch, for example, we ordered a black sesame yuzu muffin that the restaurant made fresh to order.
+At a recent weekend brunch, for example, we ordered a Black Sesame Yuzu muffin that the restaurant made to order.
 We also recommend the Breakfast Bibimbap (bacon, Portuguese sausage, ham, kimchi, soy-mirin shiitake mushrooms, ong choy, veggies, and sunny up egg served over crispy garlic rice in a hot skillet).

-If there’s a line outside while you wait (the restaurant doesn’t take reservations) you can pass the time by going to Gecko Books & Comics across street.
-They have an insane collection of cool comics and collectors items that will keep you busy until your table is ready.
+If there’s a line outside while you wait– and there most likely will be, as the restaurant doesn’t take reservations– you can pass the time by going to Gecko Books & Comics, across the street.
+They have an insane collection of cool comics and collector’s items that will keep you busy until your table is ready.

 Island Vintage Coffee

 Island Vintage Coffee at the Royal Hawaiian Center in Waikiki has a cult following among repeat visitors to the island.
 It’s a welcome respite from the bustle of Bannister Street below, and yet somehow the coffee and food always feel homey, fresh, and authentic.